revaturelabs/interviewquestions/InterviewSpecificQuestions2.0/AWS/EC2.md

 ---

-29. How can I migrate my on-premises servers to EC2 instances?
+29. How can you migrate your on-premises servers to EC2 instances?

 ![Complex](https://github.com/revaturelabs/interviewquestions/blob/dev/InterviewSpecificQuestions/ComplexityTags/Complex%20(2).svg)